ehrpg/qstar/docs/stunts.md

 Whenever someone rolls three *sixes*{.qstar-3sixes} on a check the action is considered a legendary stunt.
 Three *ones*{.qstar-3ones} are considered an epic fail.
 People in the RPG's cosmos will talk about this.
-They may not know the nature of legend or epic fail, but they will have heard about it.
+They may not know the nature of the legend or epic fail, but they will have heard about it (provided that they **can** hear about it sometime).

 Legendary stunts **always** succeed, no matter the result.
 In addition, a player can describe some course of action that becomes a legend.